-We and/or any other entity of Corporate & Investment Banking of UniCredit Group may from time to time with respect to securities mentioned in this publication (i) take a long or short position and buy or sell such securities; (ii) act as investment bankers and/or commercial bankers for issuers of such securities; (iii) have a consulting relationship with any issuer.
+We and/or any other entity of Corporate & Investment Banking of UniCredit Group may from time to time with respect to securities mentioned in this publication (i) take a long or short position and buy or sell such securities; (iii) act as investment bankers and/or commercial bankers for issuers of such securities; (iii) bet represented on the board of any issuers of such securities; (iv) engage in "market making" of such securities; (v) have a consulting relationship with any issuer.
 Any investments discussed or recommended in any report provided herein may be unsuitable for investors depending on their specific investment objectives and financial position.
 Any information provided herein is provided for general information purposes only and cannot substitute the obtaining of independent financial advice.